Building a rig with a standard PC case is the norm. It’s a regular practice done by everyone.

 Also, the airflow is limited due to some reasons like lousy cable management.
 That’s why heat gets trapped when the loads are high.
 As a result, in some situations, performance isn’t up to the mark.

 Lastly, I wouldn’t suggest this PC case to the newbie builders.
 Only those pro at building gaming rigs can make the best of this particular PC case.
-Don’t forget to check out some of the best 4000 MHz RAMs for a faster gaming experience.

 - »Takes less space